SUMMER SCHOOL IN ATHENS, GREECE

 A number of optional extracurricular activities are offered as part of the program.
-Students will explore the ancient and modern wonders of the Peloponnese on a weekend trip with tours to ancient Mycenae and the beautiful city of Nafplion, or day tours to the ancient oracle of Delphi and a cruise to the island of Aigina.
+Participants will explore the ancient and modern wonders of the Peloponnese on a weekend trip with tours to ancient Mycenae and the beautiful city of Nafplion, or day tours to the ancient oracle of Delphi and a cruise to the island of Aigina.
 Optional excursions include a ride to Cape Sounion with a tour at the Temple of Poseidon and a professional lead tour on the history of geology.
-During their stay participants will be offered to visit summer highlights of Athens, such as tours to the historical center of Athens, a plethora of museums and finally entertaining activities such as a lesson on Greek traditional dance and performance at the outdoor Dora Stratou Dancing Theater or to watch a movie at the awarded open air Cine Thiseion.
+During their stay participants will be offered to visit summer highlights of Athens, to outdoor events such as to watch a movie at the awarded open air Cine Thiseion.
+Finally entertaining activities include a lesson on Greek traditional dance and performance at the outdoor Dora Stratou Dancing Theater.

 We welcome applicants from a wide range of liberal art studies, such as archaeology, art history and cultural studies, museum studies, arts administration and fine arts after completion of at least their sophomore year.
 The program is open also to individuals who are looking for further education on the history of jewelry in a unique Athenian experience.

 A minimum enrollment of 10 is required.
 The course reserves the right to cancel the course by April 1st 2020 if minimum enrollment is not achieved.
 Maximum number of attendees: 25.
 Students are advised not to purchase non-refundable tickets before early April.

 Tuition fees are charged for the program.
-10% of the Participants are eligible for scholarships.
+10% of the Participants are eligible for tuition scholarships.
 Tuition fees are 1.600 euros, inclusive of all study visits in Athens museums, sites and workshops, welcome and farewell receptions, as well as teaching materials and research assistance.